 Where to Stay in Hilo

-Hilo Bay Oceanfront Bed and Breakfast – Located in the center of Hilo, this cute bed and breakfast is an excellent choice for those looking for a base to explore the national park.
-They have a number of rooms on offer and there’s also breakfast available in the mornings.
-Click here to check availability
+Hilo Bay Oceanfront Bed and Breakfast – Located in the center of Hilo, this cute bed and breakfast has a number of rooms on offer and there’s also breakfast available in the mornings.

-The Inn at Kulaniapia Falls – If you’re looking for a good jumping-off point for visiting Volcanoes National Park, then this tranquil inn is an excellent choice.
-They have both lovely cabins and beautiful rooms on offer and there is also breakfast each morning.
-Click here to check availability
+The Inn at Kulaniapia Falls – A good jumping-off point for visiting Volcanoes National Park, this inn has both lovely cabins and beautiful rooms on offer and there is also breakfast each morning.

 Not quite what you’re looking for?
 Click here to browse more Hilo hotels!

 Are you planning to visit Hawaii Volcanoes National Park?
-Have any questions about this itinerary?
+Have any questions?
 Let us know in the comments!